thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 - Encourages verbose, brittle, [Given-When-Then scenarios](https://martinfowler.com/bliki/GivenWhenThen.html)
 - Adds another layer of ceremony without increasing semantic rigor

-BDD improves communication &mdash; when used thoughtfully.
+BDD improves communication when used thoughtfully.
 But it does not fix the underlying issue:
 **confusing strong examples with complete specifications.**

 ## The Norvig vs. Jeffries Anecdote